 - How Natural Gas Utilities Financially Hedge Natural Gas

 - Examples of Hedging Natural Gas Purchases

 - Who’s Watching the Natural Gas Industry and Markets for Manipulation?

-- FERC, Commodity Futures Trading Commission, States
+- FERC, Commodity Futures Trading Commission, and States

 - What Gets FERC’s Attention in the Natural Gas Markets